-The performance measures listed below coincide with the Paul Coverdale core consensus measures and are based on GWTG data reported by Nevada stroke centers between January and December 2015.
-The performance measures were developed by the Joint Commission, AHA, and the CDC for optimal treatment of ischemic strokes.
-Some of the lower-scoring performance measures are discussed in more detail in the following sections of this report, as well as a few additional performance measures beyond the core consensus measures that indicate opportunities for statewide improvement.
-The core performance measures were examined by geographic location for the nine currently individually identifiable hospitals (northern region and southern region).
-Specific core measures had notable differences between regions over 2011-2015: stroke education (north at 99.1%, south at 94.1%), IV rt-PA administration (north 92.3% and south 96.8%), and early antithrombotics (north 99.7% and south 96.4%).
+The performance measures listed below coincide with the Paul Coverdale core consensus measures and are based on GWTG data reported by Nevada stroke centers between January and December 2016.
+The performance measures were developed by the Joint Commission, AHA, and the Centers for Disease Control and Prevention (CDC) for optimal treatment of ischemic strokes.
+Some of the lower-scoring performance measures are discussed in more detail in the following section, as well additional performance measures beyond the core measures that indicate opportunities for statewide improvement.
+The core performance measures were examined by geographic location for the ten individually identifiable hospitals (northern region and southern region).
+Specific core measures had notable differences between regions from 2011-2015: stroke education (north at 99.6%, south at 95.5%), IV rt-PA administration (north 91.1% and south 94.5%), and early antithrombotics (north 98.5% and south 96.0%).